Robert II of France: Later years, death, and burial

 The last great event of the reign of Robert II was the association with the throne of his second son, Henry.
 After the premature death in 1025 of Hugh, the eldest son and first Junior King, Constance opposed the association of her second son Henry, and wanted the new co-ruler to be her third son Robert.
 In the royal court, Henry was considered too effeminate, which was contrary to the masculine principle of virtus.
 Favorable to the election of the best candidate, the episcopate and many territorial princes showed their refusal; however, the King, supported by a few personalities (Odo II of Blois, Odilo of Cluny, Guglielmo da Volpiano), imposed his will and Henry was finally consecrated as Junior King on 14 May 1027 at Reims Cathedral by Archbishop Ebles I of Roucy.
 With this event, Robert II definitively endorsed the association established to the throne of the heir by the sovereign in force.
 (Note: During Robert II's association in 987 this problem did not arise, because he was the only male heir to Hugh Capet.)
 The greatest of the Kingdom attended the consecration: Odo II of Blois, William V of Aquitaine, Richard III of Normandy.
-According to the chronicler Hildegaire of Poitiers, once the ceremony once over, Constance fled on horseback mad with rage.
+According to the chronicler Hildegaire of Poitiers, once the ceremony was over, Constance fled on horseback mad with rage.

 After forty years of Robert II's reign, political turmoil was emerging in the Kingdom of France during 1027–1029: in Normandy, the new Duke Robert the Magnificent expelled his uncle Robert, Archbishop of Rouen.
 The sovereign had to arbitrate the conflict until everything was in order.
 The same type of scenario erupted in Flanders where the King's young son-in-law Baldwin (husband of Robert II's second daughter Adela), eager for power and at the instigation of his own wife, rose up against his father, Baldwin IV in vain.
 For his part, Odo II of Blois enlisted for his benefit the new Junior King Henry in his fight against Fulk III of Anjou.
 Over 55 years old, an age at which in the tradition of the time one must step aside from power, Robert II was still on his throne.
 He endured several revolts from his sons, Henry and Robert, who most likely intrigued with their mother, Constance (1030).
 Robert II and Constance escaped to Burgundy, where they joined forces with their son-in-law, Renauld I of Nevers (husband of their eldest daughter Advisa).
 Back in their domain, peace was restored between the members of the royal family.